For the new year, Pate employees organized a coat drive to collect warm winter clothing for people living on the street in Dallas.

 “That’s why we chose to start here,” the group’s Facebook page explains.
 “People here are longing for something: love, a feeling of knowing that someone cares for them and hasn’t forgotten them, a hope that despite their present condition, they are going to be okay and are not alone.”

 West End Streets’ parent group, West End Church, provides worship services during the event with guitar, singing and encouragement.
 The service concludes with a large prayer circle where people join hands with strangers and pray for each other.

 On this drizzly Sunday, dozens of people showed up.
-Pate’s employees donated over a hundred items including coats, sweaters, blankets, hats, gloves, scarves and socks.
+Pate’s employees donated over a hundred items for the coat drive including coats, sweaters, blankets, hats, gloves, scarves and socks.

 Our own Barbara S. and Liz P. set the items out on benches and chatted with people who came up to take what they needed as they sipped hot chocolate.

 The informal get together brings people of all economic classes, races and life circumstances to meet one-to-one as people.
 The result?
 A spirit of comradery, friendship and hope.

 We’re so proud of David’s work with people living on the streets.
 Many are living with traumatic brain injuries so it’s close to our heart.
 He exemplifies the mission of service to others and making a difference to people in our community.
 Thanks David for being an example to others.
 You’re inspiring!
 Thanks to all who donated for the coat drive – it was a really great day for us and the people you will keep warm this winter.

 Special thanks to Pate’s Barbara and Liz for taking their own time on a Sunday morning to brave the weather for the coat drive and distribute the donations from staff at all three Pate locations (Anna, Dallas and Ft.
 Worth).
 You are also inspiring and really live out our core values.

 Connect with the project on Twitter.
 Volunteers are always needed.